NTTDATA-DACH/NTTDATA-DACH.github.io/content/posts/OK-pacer.md

 At NTT DATA, some of us are sporty spices and we like to record our running, cycling, and swimming in this [Strava Club](https://www.strava.com/clubs/nttdata).
 And of course trail running is also growing very popular in our club.

 One challenge with trail running is that the pace of course depends on your fitness, but more so on conditions like elevation gain or surface of the trail.
 Hence, the available pacing strategies that rely on extrapolation of shorter distances do not work very well.
 Even more advanced approaches like Garmin's PacePro(TM) do not consider all factors relevant for trail running as the impact of the surface of a trail cannot be configured in the UI and the impact of elevation can only be configured within bounds which are too limited for steep uphill or technically challenging downhill passages.
-This example shows Garmin's pacing strategy for the quite challenging [GebürgTrail](https://fastestknowntime.com/route/geburg-trail-germany) in Frankonia and for soneone running a 6:00min/km pace on even grounds, 8:00 to 9:00 min/km pace on the steep ascents of the GebürgTrail is not feasible at all.
+This example shows Garmin's pacing strategy for the quite challenging [GebürgTrail](https://fastestknowntime.com/route/geburg-trail-germany) in Franconia.
+For someone running at 6:00min/km pace on even grounds, 8:00 to 9:00 min/km pace on the steep ascents of the GebürgTrail is not feasible at all.

 ![pacepro](/posts/img/pacepro.png)

 So why not base the pace prediction on your personal experiences on the trail.
 This is exactly what this little project is doing: based on a previous run (hereafter referred to as "reference run") on similar terrain with comparable elevation and surface, a pacing strategy for a future run is provided (hereafter referred to as "target run", e.g. an upcoming ultra marathon race).

 This blog post gives a brief overview of the implementation of the "Pace Predictor" and allows you to further adjust or improve the implementation to your own needs.
-The main section sof this post are:
+The main sections of this post are:

 * Data Loading Reference Run